 Three moves to get started

-- Understand the emotional impact: Moving is one of the most stressful things in our lives, right up there with money and even divorce.
-Chances are you’ll experience some level of anxiety or stress.
-Knowing that in advance can help you remain calm and avoid making ill-informed decisions or costly mistakes.
-One of the best ways to reduce anxiety and stress is to get financially organized before your move.
+Moving is one of the most stressful things in our lives, ranking right up there with money issues and even divorce.
+Chances are you'll experience some level of anxiety.
+Knowing this in advance can help you remain calm and avoid making ill-informed decisions.
+One of the best ways to reduce that anxiety is to get financially organized before the packing tape comes out.

-- Get financially organized: Proactive organization will help you better see what you need to keep track of, information you need to update, and what changes you need to make.
-If you wait until after the move, you may find yourself overwhelmed with a never ending to-do list.
+Proactive organization helps you see exactly what you need to keep track of and what information needs updating.
+If you wait until after the boxes are unpacked, you might find yourself overwhelmed by a never-ending to-do list.
+Getting ahead of the paperwork now allows you to focus on the adventure later.

-- Plan for moving costs: Of course, don’t forget to estimate and plan for the cost of the move.
-Costs will vary based on whether you’re opting for a DIY move or professional movers, but creating a rough budget can help you prepare and avoid arriving in your new town with a little less cash than you had planned.
-Be sure to budget for moving costs, storage, and transportation costs depending on the length of your move.
+Don't forget to estimate and plan for the physical cost of the move itself.
+Your budget will vary based on whether you choose a DIY approach or hire professional movers, but creating a rough estimate helps you avoid arriving in your new town with less cash than expected.
+Be sure to budget for storage and transportation costs depending on the length of your trip.
 Moving can easily cost $5,000 or $10,000, if not more.

 Finding a place to call home

-If you’re selling your home as part of the move, it’s important to work with a real estate agent to help with the transaction to help you navigate the complexities associated with selling a home.
-The timing of the sale can impact your cash on hand for the move, your ability to purchase a new home, and your monthly cash flow.
-There might be an overlap in monthly payments for your current home and your new residence (which is normal), but you should account for the extra expenses and maybe even plan for a little extra wiggle room.
+If you're selling a home as part of the move, it's important to work with a real estate agent to navigate the complexities of the transaction.
+The timing of the sale can impact your cash on hand, your ability to purchase a new property, and your monthly cash flow.
+While an overlap in monthly payments between your old and new residence is normal, you should account for these extra expenses and plan for a little extra wiggle room.

 Child care and education

-For current or expecting parents, researching child care options, costs and quality may be critical to choosing a location to live.
-A good starting point is GreatSchools.org for reviews of schools.
-It’s also a good idea to research neighborhoods before you move; you’ll find extensive reports on neighborhoods at NeighborhoodScout.com.
+For current or expecting parents, researching child care options, costs, and quality may be critical to choosing a location.
+A good starting point is GreatSchools.org for reviews of local schools.
+It's also a smart idea to research neighborhoods before you move.
+You can find extensive reports on neighborhoods at NeighborhoodScout.com.

 Job and career opportunities

-Moving has less of an impact on jobs and careers as more and more people work remotely, but it’s still important to understand the strength and diversity of the job market and the type of community that is present.
-This is especially true if two people are moving because one is starting a new job and the other needs to find one.
+Moving has less of an impact on careers now that more people work remotely, but it's still important to understand the strength of the local job market.
+This is especially true if you are moving as a couple and one partner needs to find a new role.

 The rest of your financial landscape

-Cost of living: One big factor is a change in the cost of living.
+One big factor is a change in the cost of living.
 Imagine moving from Topeka, Kansas to San Francisco, California.
 The sticker shock would be overwhelming.
-Before making a move, get a general sense of what your new cost of living will look like.
-Use online calculators as a starting point, but realize your personal circumstances and general lifestyle will play a major role.
+Before making a move, use online calculators to get a general sense of what your new cost of living will look like.
+Just remember that your personal circumstances and lifestyle will play a major role in the final numbers.

-Taxes: Another factor that many people overlook is taxes.
-All states have different tax rules and regulations.
+State taxes are often overlooked.
+All states have different rules and regulations.
 Nine states have no income tax, while five have no sales tax.
-Some have flat tax rates, while others have a progressive tax structure where tax rates change as income rises.
+Some use flat tax rates, while others have a progressive tax structure where rates change as income rises.
 They also vary in how they tax pensions and Social Security income.

-However, no state income tax does not always mean you are getting a free lunch.
+However, living in a state with no income tax doesn't always mean you're getting a free lunch.
 You have to look at other areas, like property and real estate taxes, to get the full picture.
-Do your homework to better understand what taxes you will owe and how you need to pay them (via payroll deduction or some other means).
-If you have state income taxes, remember to update your tax withholdings through work, and adjust them periodically, to ensure you don't have a big tax payment when you file your returns.
+Do your homework to understand what you will owe and how to pay it.
+If you have state income taxes, remember to update your tax withholdings through work to avoid a big tax payment when you file your returns.

-Auto and home insurance: Insurance costs to protect your home and vehicle will also vary widely depending on where you live.
+Insurance costs to protect your home and vehicle will vary widely depending on where you live.
 For example, living in Florida on the water will be more expensive than living in Western Maryland.
-If you plan to continue with your existing insurer, they can tell you what your new rates will be when you move.
+If you plan to stick with your existing insurer, they can tell you what your new rates will be when you move.

-Health insurance: For most people who work for a larger employer, your health insurance will likely be uninterrupted by your move, but you do need to look up local providers to make sure they are in-network.
-If you are self-employed or have a health care exchange policy, you will likely have to look for a new policy to cover your health care needs.
-Research the insurance exchange in your new state before you move to see your options.
-Contact your health insurance provider to assure seamless medical coverage during and after the move.
+If you work for a larger employer, your health insurance will likely be uninterrupted by your move, but you do need to check local providers to ensure they are in-network.
+If you are self-employed or have a health care exchange policy, you will likely have to look for a new policy.
+Research the insurance exchange in your new state before you move to see your options, and contact your provider to ensure seamless coverage.

-Estate planning: Estate planning laws and tax also vary widely.
-When you move to a new state, you should plan to update all of your estate planning documents (will, financial power of attorney, health care power of attorney).
+Estate planning laws and taxes also vary widely.
+When you move to a new state, you should plan to update all of your estate planning documents, including your will, financial power of attorney, and health care power of attorney.

-Finally, for married couples, different states treat the things you own (also called your assets such as homes, cars, and investments) differently.
-Understanding the importance of how you own your assets, such as whose names are on a deed, vehicle title, or bank account, is critical to making decisions regarding legal ownership and property rights, tax consequences, creditor protection, where assets go following a divorce, and avoiding what could be very costly estate planning mistakes.
+For married couples, different states treat the things you own, such as your homes, cars, and investments, differently.
+Understanding how you own your assets, like whose names are on a deed or bank account, is critical.
+It impacts legal ownership, property rights, tax consequences, and creditor protection.
+Getting this right helps avoid costly estate planning mistakes.

 What to update after the move

-After you’ve moved and are ready to enjoy your new town or city it’s also important to update all of your official documentation, including:
+Once you're ready to enjoy your new city, it's important to update your official documentation.
+This includes:

 - Change of address and voter registration information